 Keeping yourself, your clothes and your sleeping bag dry are key to staying safe and relatively comfortable while backpacking in the rain.
 I’ll share my best tips and gear recommendations to help keep you dry (and prevent hypothermia) on your next trip.

 This post may contain affiliate links for your convenience, see my full disclosure for more info.

 A pack cover and/or pack liner.
 Many hikers will just use a pack cover OR a trash compactor bag to line the inside of their pack and that works well enough.
 Call me a weirdo, but I usually use both on backpacking trips, only because a trash bag lining the inside of my pack weighs virtually nothing and adds an extra layer of security to my pack cover.

 Microfiber washcloth.
 I always pack a very small microfiber towel or washcloth when backpacking because it’s just too useful – you can use it to wash or dry just about anything from your body and hair to your glasses to your tent or other gear.

 Waterproof stuff sack.
-If I’m in an area where bear canisters aren’t required, I do appreciate hanging my food in a water proof stuff sack or keeping it in the large Loksak Opsak bags inside my Ursack so I don’t have any soggy surprises after an overnight storm.
-Some hikers also like to pack their clothes and sleeping bag in waterproof stuff sacks to make for sure they stay dry – I’ve never had an issue though with things inside my pack getting wet when using a trash bag liner plus a pack cover.
+If I’m in an area where bear canisters aren’t required, I do appreciate hanging my food in a waterproof stuff sack or keeping it in the large Loksak Opsak bags inside my Ursack so I don’t have any soggy surprises after an overnight storm.
+Some hikers also like to pack their clothes and sleeping bag in waterproof stuff sacks to make sure they stay dry – I’ve never had an issue though with things inside my pack getting wet when using a trash bag liner plus a pack cover.

 Waterproof phone covering.
 Always be sure to protect your phone and other pertinent electronics, either with a Ziploc bag, a more durable reusable bag or a waterproof case.